datacommonsorg/data/scripts/eurostat/health_determinants/tobacco_consumption/README.md

 #### Cleaned Data
 Cleaned data will be inside [output/eurostat_population_tobaccoconsumption.csv] as a CSV file with the following columns.

-- time
+- Time
-- geo
+- Geo
 - SV
 - Measurement_Method
-- observation
+- Observation